alazad214/alazad214/README.md

-## Hello, I'm Al Azad ✌️
+## Hello, I'm Azad ✌️
-As a committed Flutter developer that is enthusiastic about technology and lifelong learning, I am committed to producing high-quality work and honing my craft.
+As a passionate Flutter developer with a strong enthusiasm for technology and lifelong learning, I strive to produce high-quality work while continuously honing my craft.

 ## 🚀 Tech Stack: